jacobismael/stm32l476-ll/README.md

 # STM32l476 Nucleo LL Driver

-Macro functions for the STM32L476 Peripherals
+Macro functions for the STM32L476 Peripherals.
+This repository contains custom bare-metal register-level drivers for the STM32L476.
+It does not use the STM32Cube HAL or the official STM32Cube LL API.

 ## Features
 - ADC